nathanwince/Task-Manager/README_backend.md

 #### Open terminal and log in to root user in mysql
 mysql -u root -p
+# if u ran into an issue running the line above^
+# and you have mysql downloaded, look for your bin folder from your MySql folder in C://
+# path should be c:\Program Files\MySQL\MySQL Server 8.0\bin but check just in case
+# copy your path address and go into
+ - control panel
+ - system & security
+ - system
+ - advanced system settings
+ - click on environment variable
+ - and look for the variable "PATH" for both of the boxes
+ - double click on it and add the path address then save it

+ # proceed to line 61 and run the lines 1 by 1

 Ensure that MySQL is running and that you’ve created a user with the following credentials for this project: